pchapin/augusta/README.md

 + [Python](https://www.python.org/) (3.13.1)

   Sphinx, a Python package, is used to build the documentation.
-The instructions for setting up the necessary virtual environment with all required components are detailed in the `doc` folder.
+The instructions for setting up the necessary virtual environment with all required components are detailed below.

 + [LLVM](http://llvm.org/) (19.1.4)